Valsorim98/Internship/Task7/configure_XY-MD02/README.md

 $ _
 ```

+* Updated end_id from 254 to 247, as ID 247 is the highest possible option from the modbus protocol.

 > I found misleading information in the documentation for XY-MD02 device from the manufacturer.
 I tryed to set the baudrate of the device to 10000 and to 38400 and it worked.
 In the documentation from the manufacturer there are three states that should be working: 9600, 14400, 19200 baudrate.
+Also it is not described what are the possible options for ID changes.